2dof/ffs/docs/tutorial.rst

 **Add Rules**

+After defining inputs and membership function we can add 4 Rules:

 .. code-block:: python

     R1=[1, 1, 1, 1]         # If x1 is A1 and x2 is B1 then y is C1